Peter-Schorn/Play-Spotify-Songs-from-Spotlight-Search/README.md

 <a href="https://ibb.co/zFmhVjh"><img src="https://i.ibb.co/KD5jxRj/Screen-Shot-2020-01-02-at-13-28-20.png" alt="Screen-Shot-2020-01-02-at-13-28-20" border="0"></a>

-Next, navigate to one of your playlists on the spotify desktop client and click on the circle with the three dots inside it, then click on share > Copy Spotify URI, as shown below.
+Next, navigate to one of your playlists on the Spotify desktop client and click on the circle with the three dots inside it, then click on share > Copy Spotify URI, as shown below.
 This option is only available in the desktop client, not the web player or the mobile application.

 ![Playlist URI](https://i.ibb.co/TmK8mW0/PLAYLIST.png)